gestimation/cif/README.md

 The model for cif_reg() is specified by three main components:

-(1)Nuisance model: Describes the relationship between outcomes and covariates (excluding exposure).
+- Nuisance model: Describes the relationship between outcomes and covariates (excluding exposure).

-(2)Effect measures and time points: Defines the exposure effect to be estimated and the time point of interest.
+- Effect measures and time points: Defines the exposure effect to be estimated and the time point of interest.

-(3)Censoring adjustment: Specifies strata for inverse probability weighting to adjust for dependent censoring.
+- Censoring adjustment: Specifies strata for inverse probability weighting to adjust for dependent censoring.

 ### 1. Nuisance Model

 The nuisance.model argument specifies the formula linking the outcome to covariates.
 Its format depends on the outcome type:

-(1)Competing risks or survival outcome: Use Surv() or Event() with time and status variables.
+- Competing risks or survival outcome: Use Surv() or Event() with time and status variables.

-(2)Binomial outcome: Use standard R formula notation.
+- Binomial outcome: Use standard R formula notation.

 Default event codes:

-(1)Competing risks outcome: 1 and 2 for event types, 0 for censored
+- Competing risks outcome: 1 and 2 for event types, 0 for censored
   observations.

-(2)Survival outcome: 1 for events, 0 for censored observations.
+- Survival outcome: 1 for events, 0 for censored observations.

-(3)Binomial outcome: 0 and 1.
+- Binomial outcome: 0 and 1.

 Event codes can be customized using code.event1, code.event2, and code.censoring.
 The outcome.type argument must be set to:

-(1)Effects on cumulative incidence probabilities at a specific time:
+- Effects on cumulative incidence probabilities at a specific time:
   ‘COMPETING-RISK’

-(2)Effects on a risk at a specific time: ‘SURVIVAL’
+- Effects on a risk at a specific time: ‘SURVIVAL’

-(3)Common effects on cumulative incidence probabilities over time:
+- Common effects on cumulative incidence probabilities over time:
   ‘POLY-PROPORTIONAL’

-(4)Common effects on a risk over time: ‘PROPORTIONAL’
+- Common effects on a risk over time: ‘PROPORTIONAL’

-(5)Effects on a risk of a binomial outcome: ‘BINOMIAL’
+- Effects on a risk of a binomial outcome: ‘BINOMIAL’

 Covariates included in nuisance.model should adjust for confounding factors to obtain unbiased exposure effect estimates.